epsilon537/boxlambda/docs/start-here.md

 # Start Here

-To get a good sense of what BoxLambda is about, take a look at the following sections:
+To get a good sense of what BoxLambda is about, read through the following sections:

 1. [The About Page](index.md).
 2. [The SoC Architecture](soc/top-level/soc-architecture.md).